-How to make a sweet, personalized monogrammed t-shirt dress using your embroidery machine
+How to make a personalized t-shirt dress using your embroidery machine

 Hey there!
 Are you lucky enough to have little girls in your life who are willing to wear wacky dresses?
 Well – I used to, but now my girls are teenagers and are a bit less tolerant about wearing some of the things I make.
 Fortunately I have two young nieces who are right in the sweet spot for appreciating my crazy creations, and this little “Z” dress that I whipped up in less than an hour was a favorite of hers for a few years.
 And why wouldn’t she love it?
 How many other little girls have a “Z” dress???